productboard/webpack-deploy/README.md

 - notification center updates
 - friendlier error messages "Did you forget to ...?"
 - abstract slack notifs into utils
+- disallow activation of feature branches?
+- get rid of the callback hell

 ## License
 MIT